CASE STUDY · LEADERSHIP

 This is the textbook Bullwhip Effect: a short-term demand spike amplified into massive overproduction.

-The bullwhip effect: a person whipping a bullwhip showing how the amplitude of shocks increases through retailers, manufacturers and suppliers - image by jono hey, sketchsplanations
+FIG. 04 · THE BULLWHIP EFFECT A person whipping a bullwhip — showing how the amplitude of shocks increases through retailers, manufacturers, and suppliers.
+Image: Jono Hey, Sketchplanations.

-Leadership Lesson: Success intoxicates.
+Success intoxicates.
 Without the Infinite Goal as a check, Peloton mistook a temporary surge for a permanent trend.
-The same thing happened with Sonos.

-• Market Signals.
-On Nov 10, 2020, Pfizer announced a vaccine that would reopen gyms.
-Peloton’s stock dropped 20% overnight.
+• Market signals.
+On November 10, 2020, Pfizer announced a vaccine that would reopen gyms.
+Peloton's stock dropped 20% overnight.
 A month later, they spent $420M on Precor.

 As CFO Jill Woodworth admitted just 11 months after the Precor investment: